Australia launches review into former pilots training Chinese military | Law-Order

 "It's important that we have the most robust framework possible that is in place to protect Australia's information and protect our secrets."
 Britain has said it would change its national security laws to stop former military pilots being recruited by third-party agencies to work in China, after reports up to 30 pilots had trained the Chinese military.

 British media reports have focussed on the Test Flying Academy of South Africa, which responded in a statement on its website saying it "strongly believes that its actions, and those of its employees, do not contravene any UK laws".
-New Zealand's defence minister has also requested advice from the NZ Defence Force on whether it needs to implement laws to stop former New Zealand military pilots travelling overseas to train pilots of foreign militaries, a spokeswoman from the prime minister's office said.
+New Zealand's defence minister has also requested advice on whether the NZ Defence Force needs laws implemented to stop former military pilots training pilots of foreign militaries, a spokeswoman from the prime minister's office said.

 Four former New Zealand defence personnel worked for the South African flight training school.
 An Australian citizen, Daniel Edmund Duggan, was arrested in New South Wales state in the same week that Britain announced the crackdown on former military pilots.
-Duggan, a former U.S. Marines Corp pilot, is facing likely extradition to the United States on undisclosed charges.
+Duggan, a former U.S. Marines Corp pilot who worked in China as an aviation consultant and flight trainer, is facing likely extradition to the United States on undisclosed charges.

 His lawyer says Duggan denies breaching any U.S. or Australian law.
 Details of the U.S. arrest warrant and the charges he faces are sealed.
 Reuters reported Duggan worked in Beijing from 2014, listing the same Beijing address as a Chinese businessman jailed in the United States for conspiring to hack U.S. defence contractors' computers.